Refugee Assistance Program

 Federal Website: http://www.acf.hhs.gov/programs/orr/

-The Office of Refugee and Immigrant Assistance (ORIA) in the Department of Social and Health Services (DSHS) administers the funding for refugee services.
-The State Coordinator for refugee resettlement works in ORIA and is responsible for ensuring the coordination of public and private resources for refugee resettlement in Washington.
+The Office of Refugee and Immigrant Assistance (ORIA) in DSHS administers refugee programs in partnership with the federal Office of Refugee Resettlement.
+The Washington State Refugee Coordinator is the Office Chief for ORIA and is responsible for ensuring the coordination of public and private resources for refugee resettlement statewide.

 Other Program Characteristics: The program emphasizes:

-• Services be provided in a manner that is linguistically and culturally compatible with the refugee’s background.
+- Services are to be provided in a manner that is linguistically and culturally compatible with the refugee’s background.

-• English language instruction be provided in a concurrent, rather than in a sequential manner with other program services.
+- English language instruction is to be provided in a concurrent, rather than in a sequential manner with other program services.

-• Offering the same opportunities for training and instruction to refugee women as men.
+- Equal opportunities are offered for training and instruction to refugee women as men.

 Program History: The program began in 1975 to help refugees successfully resettle in Washington.
-Program services are delivered through contracts with community-based organizations, voluntary refugee resettlement organizations (Volags), state and local government agencies, and private agencies.
-Washington ranks as one of the top 10 states in the US in initial refugee arrivals.
-Over the last five years, over 12,136 refugees initially resettled in Washington, for an average of 2,247 refugees per year.
+Since its inception, Washington State has welcomed more than 130,000 refugees representing 70 diverse nationalities.
+Over the last five years, 12,573 refugees have resettled in Washington State.
+ORIA’s services are delivered through contracts with community-based organizations, voluntary refugee resettlement organizations (VOLAG’s), state and local government agencies, and private agencies.

 Planning Cycle: Annual

-Funding and Regional Division: The Refugee Assistance Program uses the DSHS regional structure for planning and service delivery.
+Funding and Regional Division: ORIA administers refugee programs by using the DSHS regional structure for planning and service delivery.
 Federal funding is allocated by the federal Office of Refugee Resettlement (ORR) based on the number of refugee admissions to the state.
 ORR also makes funding available to states through a competitive procurement process.